 16. Explain the difference between Black Box and White Box Testing?

 The interviewer seeks to know whether you are aware of the different types of testing methods.

-Tip #1: Avoid mulling as it may cause question on the answer that you give
+Tip #1: Avoid mulling as it may cause questions about the answer that you give

 Tip #2: Be confident while giving your answer